creatologist/CustomVideoJS/README.md

 # CustomVideoJS
-Customize your own HTML5 video player!
+Customize your own HTML5 & Flash video player!
 CustomVideoJS is built on top of [Video.js](http://videojs.com)

 ### Please Read
 02/14/2014 - This repo is under development.
 Working on cleaning everything up and getting all example cases up.
 Flash fallback tested and works down to IE8.